 What Is A Confirmation Email?

-“Confirmation emails can range anywhere from newsletter subscription sign ups to account updates and order/payment confirmation to shipping and delivery statuses,” explains Weir.
+Chances are that you have received dozens of confirmation emails in your inbox before.
+A confirmation email is exactly what it sounds like – it’s an email reply that is used to confirm the outcome of an action.
+What it is confirming can very depending on what prompted the email response.“Confirmation emails can range anywhere from newsletter subscription sign ups to account updates and order/payment confirmation to shipping and delivery statuses,” explains Weir.
 “Quite often they are heavily overlooked but they actually serve a very important purpose.
 Not only do theses emails provide vital verification of details for your customers, they also show your reliability as a brand and allow you to build a future relationship with them.”

 What Else Do Confirmation Emails Deliver?